spacemeshos/svm/docs/go-spacemesh-integration.md

 It will be mentioned usually in the context of transaction fields such as: `sender`, `value`, `gas_limit`, `gas_price` and `nonce`.

 #### `Host Context`
 This term refers to the context of the `Host`.
-Meaning, the data of `Transaction Envelope` plus extra data.
+Meaning, the data of `Transaction Envelope` + additional data.
 It will contain fields such as: `block_id`, `layer_id` (and fields of `Transaction Envelope`).
 <br/>
 Executed SVM transactions will have access to the `Host Context`.